siddharth1913/DAA-ASSIGNMENT-2/README.md

 ## Application :
 ###### Cuckoo Hashing Can be used in
+- Whenever we used Dark-web a special password is generated and sent on our mail
 - OTP Generation.
 - ATM pin generation.
-- Whenever we used Dark-web a special password is generated and sent on our mail.